Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The main pathogens of acute rhinopharyngitis (rhinitis) are viruses.
-These are primarily rhinoviruses (45% of all cases), less often - PC virus, ECHO viruses, coronaviruses, parainfluenza viruses and adenoviruses, as well as influenza B viruses.
+The main causative agents of acute nasopharyngitis (runny nose) are viruses.
+These are primarily rhinoviruses (45% of all cases of the disease), less often - PC virus, ECHO viruses, coronaviruses, parainfluenza viruses and adenoviruses, as well as influenza B viruses.

-Bacterial pathogens are less common, but still cause a rhinopharyngitis (a common cold).
-Of these, the most frequent are Mycoplasma pneumoniae, much less often Chlamydoia pneumoniae, even less often Ch.
-Psittaci.
+Bacterial pathogens are less common, but still cause nasopharyngitis (runny nose).
+The most common of these are Mycoplasma pneumoniae, much less common is Chlamydoia pneumoniae, and even less common is Ch. psittaci.

-Acute rhinopharyngitis (rhinitis) - acute inflammation of the nasal passages of the mucous membrane, as well as of the mucous membrane and lymphoid elements of the posterior pharyngeal wall, accompanied by edema of the tissues and increased separation of the mucous secretions, or, conversely, increased dryness of the mucous membranes.
+Acute nasopharyngitis (runny nose) is an acute inflammation of the mucous membrane of the nasal passages, as well as the mucous membrane and lymphoid elements of the posterior pharyngeal wall, accompanied by tissue edema and increased secretion of mucous secretions, or, conversely, increased dryness of the mucous membranes.